kenmgrimm/archimedes/docs/features/v2_data_model.md

 - Has a unique identifier
 - Has a name (the canonical representation)
+- Has a name_embedding for direct entity similarity search
 - May be associated with multiple statements
 - Does not have a "type" field as in V1 (type information is captured in statements)
 - Can be linked to source content